-Here are some more details on Wells Fargo.
+Here are some more details about Wells Fargo.

-- Repayment terms: Loan terms range from one to seven years.
+- Repayment terms — Loan terms range from one to seven years.
 Secured loan terms may extend up to 10 years.

-- Competitive interest rates and a discount: Wells Fargo offers competitive interest rates.
-And depending on the type of account you have, you might be eligible for a 0.25% interest rate discount if you have automatic payments from a qualifying Wells Fargo checking account.
+- Competitive interest rates and a discount — Wells Fargo offers competitive interest rates.
+And depending on the type of account you have, you might be eligible for an interest rate discount of 0.25% or 0.50% if you have automatic payments from a qualifying Wells Fargo checking account.

-- Secured loans: To qualify for a secured loan, you may not need to use a physical asset like a car with an auto loan.
-Instead, you might be able to deposit cash in a Wells Fargo savings account or use certificate of deposit equal to the loan amount as your collateral.
+- Secured loans — To qualify for a secured loan, you may not need to use a physical asset like a car with an auto loan.
+Instead, you might be able to deposit cash in a Wells Fargo savings account or use a certificate of deposit equal to the loan amount as your collateral.
 And you can’t access those funds until the loan is paid in full.